datkira/datkira/README.md

 <hr />
 <br/>

-I am experienced in designing websites based on ReactJS to create beautiful and friendly websites for the user.
-- 💼 Currently, I'm finding a new role to improve my skills and dedicate.
 - 🔭 As a side project I regularly read blogs on Medium, Dev.to,...
 - 📫 How to reach me: `abc.nguyentiendat@gmail.com`
 <br />